cuixuyang615/16-bits-MIPS-CPU-design/readme.txt

 to machine code with python code 'MIPS.py'.

-Note that the paradigm of 16bits MIPS is in the 'instruction set.txt', and you are supposed to write your assembly code in 'instruction.txt',which result will be saved in 'test.txt'.
+Note that the paradigm of 16bits MIPS is in the 'instruction set.txt', and you are supposed to write your assembly code in 'instruction.txt',whose result will be saved in 'test.txt'.
 The default path of these 2 files are 'D:/' , however, you can change it in python code according to your thought.